Policies and Procedures

 - Think of why you want to address road safety issues.
 This will help you start your policy.

 - Review all risk assessments and determine the highest ranked risks.
+These should be your top priorities.
+To start writing your procedures, create a list of actions needed to manage the risks.

 You need current information to help you make decisions.
 Possible sources include: